IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

-Now it is time to provision a VMware Cloud Foundation (VCF) for Classic instance.
-Use the click-thru demonstration below to practice provisioning a VCF for Classic instance.
+Use the click-thru demonstration below to practice provisioning a VMware Cloud Foundation (VCF) for Classic instance.

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"